stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

   * [Introduction to HTML - MDN ](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Introduction)
   * my post: [D3.js workshop at ICM for KFnrD]({{site.url}}/2016/02/09/d3js-icm-kfnrd.html)

-Don't be afraid of new technologies (e.g. *this data is in [MongoDB](https://docs.mongodb.org/getting-started/python/introduction/), a NoSQL database; can you fetch it?*) - often you can learn basics in a day.
+Don't be afraid of learning new technologies (e.g. *this data is in [MongoDB](https://docs.mongodb.org/getting-started/python/introduction/), a NoSQL database; can you fetch it?*) - often you can get the basics in a day.
 Most technologies, from the user's perspective, are easy (at least comparing to algebraic geometry or quantum field theory).